Genetic Liver-Targeted Diseases

 Primary Hyperoxaluria Type 1 (PH1)

-Primary hyperoxaluria type 1 (PH1) is a severe, rare, genetic disorder of metabolism in the liver that leads to severe damage to the kidneys, often culminating in kidney failure.
+Primary hyperoxaluria type 1 (PH1) is a rare inborn error of metabolism in which the liver produces excessive levels of oxalate, which in turn causes damage to the kidneys and to other tissues in the body.
 The disease is a recessive condition, meaning that it appears only in individuals who have received two copies (one from each parent) of a disease-causing variant of a gene.

 PH1 can be fatal unless the patient undergoes a dual liver and kidney transplant, a major surgical procedure that is often difficult to perform due to the lack of donors and the threat of organ rejection.
 Even in the event of a successful transplant, the patient must endure the risks and complications of major surgery and face a lifetime of therapy with immunosuppressant drugs, which have substantial associated risks.